 Tai chi is a form of exercise that began as a Chinese tradition.
 It’s based in martial arts, and involves slow movements and deep breaths.
 Tai chi has many physical and emotional benefits.
-Some of the benefits of tai chi include decreased anxiety and depression and improvements in cognition.
-It may also help you manage symptoms of some chronic diseases, such as fibromyalgia or chronic obstructive pulmonary disease (COPD).
+Some of the benefits of tai chi include decreased anxiety and depression and

 Read on to learn more about the benefits and risks of tai chi, and how you can begin practicing this exercise.